yury-lysogorskiy/lammps/doc/src/Developer_notes.rst

 .. note::

    For commands like :doc:`fix ave/time <fix_ave_time>` that accept
-   wildcard arguments, the :cpp:func:`utils::expand_args` function may be passed as an optional argument where the function will provide a map to the original arguments from the expanded argument indices.
+   wildcard arguments, the :cpp:func:`utils::expand_args()
+   <LAMMPS_NS::utils::expand_args>` function may be passed as an
+   optional argument where the function will provide a map to the original arguments from the expanded argument indices.

-For complex errors, that can have multiple causes and which cannot be explained in a single line, you can append to the error message, the string created by :cpp:func:`utils::errorurl`, which then provides a URL pointing to a paragraph of the :doc:`Errors_details` that corresponds to the number provided.
+For complex errors, that can have multiple causes and which cannot be explained in a single line, you can append to the error message, the string created by :cpp:func:`utils::errorurl()
+<LAMMPS_NS::utils::errorurl>`, which then provides a URL pointing to a
+paragraph of the :doc:`Errors_details` that corresponds to the number provided.
 Example:

 .. code-block:: c++